rcourtna/reolink_recordings/README.md

 ## Installation

-### HACS Installation (Recommended)
-1. Make sure [HACS](https://hacs.xyz/) is installed in your Home Assistant instance
-2. Go to HACS → Integrations → Add Integration
-3. Search for "Reolink Recordings" and install it
-4. Restart Home Assistant

 ### Manual Installation
+1. Download the repository as a ZIP file and extract it
-1. Copy the `reolink_recordings` folder to your Home Assistant `custom_components` directory
+2. Copy the `reolink_recordings` folder to your Home Assistant `custom_components` directory
-2. Restart Home Assistant
+3. Restart Home Assistant

+> **Note:** HACS installation is not yet available for this component.
+It will be added in a future release.

 ## Configuration

 ### Through the UI
 1. Go to Settings → Devices & Services
 2. Click "+ Add Integration" button at the bottom right
-3. Search for "Reolink Recordings"
+3. Search for "Reolink Recordings" (after installing the component and restarting Home Assistant, it will appear in the integration list)
 4. Follow the configuration steps:
    - Name: A name for this integration
    - Host: Your Home Assistant URL (default: http://localhost:8123)